 "LANSA Composer’s AS2 solution with its facility to map to EDI formats like TRADACOMS gave us exactly what we needed," says Bly.

 "From the moment of purchase we had a tight deadline of just under 12 weeks.
-Once the dates had been set for changing over the distribution operation it was critical that the IT solution was delivered on schedule.
-Using the LANSA Composer software we managed to deliver and implement the solution on time.
+Once the dates had been set for changing over the distribution operation, it was critical that the solution was delivered on schedule.
+Using LANSA Composer we managed to deliver and implement the solution on time.”

 "From an implementation point of view, everything went smoothly and without problems.
 The few small issues we had were fixed very quickly.
-Also, the solution was easy to integrate with our RPG-based Sytem21 system.
+Also, the solution was easy to integrate with our ERP system.

 "We didn’t have to hire an EDI specialist for this project.
-We managed to deliver the solution with internal resources using Composer’s mapping facility and Altova’s data map examples for TRADACOMS.
-We now have a mechanism in place to take the raw data as we extract it out of System21 and compose that into the standard TRADACOMS EDI format and transmit that using AS2."
+We managed to deliver the solution with internal resources using Composer’s mapping facility and examples for TRADACOMS.
+We now have a mechanism in place to take the raw data as we extract it out of our ERP and compose that into the standard TRADACOMS EDI format and transmit that using AS2."

 We didn’t have to hire an EDI specialist and delivered the solution with internal resources